-A referral to IAC occurs when a student receives a total of three warnings and four detentions during any infraction period, Parents/guardians will be notified at least five days prior to the scheduled meeting that the student has been referred to the Intervention and Appeals Committee.
+A referral to IAC occurs when a student receives a total of three warnings and four detentions during any infraction period, and Appeals Committee.
 Meetings will be held on a scheduled date and time.
 The parent/guardian may address the committee for a maximum of ten minutes but will not be present when the committee deliberates.
 Minutes will be kept of the meeting; however, deliberations will not be included.
 Parents may have access to the portion of the minutes which refer to his/her student.
 Parents are permitted to submit an addendum to the official minutes.